-- With clean hands, roll about two tablespoons of dough into round balls and place about 2 inches apart on baking sheet.
+- With clean and slightly damp hands, roll about two tablespoons of dough into round balls and place about 2 inches apart on baking sheet.
 No need to use parchment paper, but it doesn't hurt.

 - With thumb or finger, make depression at top center about halfway to the bottom.

 - Spoon a mixture of strawberry and raspberry jam in each depression.
 Alternatively, add strawberry or raspberry jam to each cookie.